TABLE OF CONTENTS

 “Low” means a general product use or feature question.
 It also includes any Feature Request.
 An Issue is a Low priority if the Issue has no impact on the quality, performance, or functionality of the Saama application.

-For any Urgent issues that are not resolved within one 1 business day, the Customer may request a written explanation of the basis for the issue.
-This explanation will include Saama’s assessment of the root cause for any failure, Saama’s mitigation plan and timescale for resolution, and a plan to avoid similar future events.
+For any Urgent issues, Customer may request a written explanation of the basis for the issue.
+This explanation will include Saama’s assessment of the issue, any response time failure, Saama’s mitigation plan and timescale for resolution and plan to avoid similar future events.

 Documentation and Other Resources.